BJP's ally AIADMK says it will oppose Uniform Civil Code | Politics

 ''Read our manifesto, we have mentioned it clearly,'' he told reporters after chairing a meeting of the party's district secretaries here.

-In the manifesto, under the topic 'Secularism,' the party had said in 2019: ''The AIADMK will urge the government of India to not bring any amendments to the Constitution for a Uniform Civil Code that will adversely affect the religious rights of minorities in India.''
+In the manifesto, under the topic 'Secularism', the party had said in 2019: ''The AIADMK will urge the Government of India to not bring any amendments to the Constitution for a Uniform Civil Code that will adversely affect the religious rights of minorities in India.''
+Asked if his party's alliance with the BJP would continue (for the 2024 Lok Sabha polls), Palaniswami said: ''There is no election now.
+There is one year to go for the polls, there is no urgency.
+At the time of polls, for sure we will tell you with which parties we are aligning.
+Already, we have made known (the party's stand on alliance with BJP) about the BJP.''
+At the appropriate time, everything would be spoken transparently, he said.

+The alliance would be forged following the footsteps of party founder M G Ramachandran and late party matriarch J Jayalalithaa. ''Our ties with the BJP has already been made clear,'' he reiterated.

+In March and then in April this year after a meeting with BJP top leaders J P Nadda and Amit Shah in Delhi, Palaniswami had said his party's ties with the BJP remained intact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)